First Judicial District - District Judge

 Recommendation: Meets Performance Standard

-The First Judicial District Commission on Judicial Performance (“Commission”) voted 5 to 5 that Judge Laura A. Tighe MEETS PERFORMANCE STANDARDS.
+The First Judicial District Commission on Judicial Performance unanimously agrees by a vote of 10-0 that Judge Tamara Russell MEETS PERFORMANCE STANDARDS.